 Although, the dominant superconducting instability obtained in our calculations belongs to the E$^{'}$ Irrep, the magnitude of the expected $(1,i)$ ground state solution will not break the lattice symmetry [see Fig.~\ref{fig_dos1}(e) inset].
 However, as shown in Fig.~\ref{fig_splitting}, interestingly the eigenvalues of the two degenerate solutions $(\lambda_1,\lambda_2)$ split in a finite transverse magnetic field, and the splitting is larger for larger $U$ in general.
-In contrast, no such splitting occurs in the absence of Ising SOC, where even--odd parity mixing is forbidden.
-This implies that the dominant instability would shift from the six-fold symmetric $(1,i)$ state to the two-fold symmetric $(1,0)$ state in finite fields.
+In contrast, no such splitting occurs in the absence of Ising SOC, where even-odd parity mixing is forbidden.
+This implies that the dominant instability would shift from the sixfold symmetric $(1,i)$ state to the twofold symmetric $(1,0)$ state in finite fields.
 We show the angular dependence of the $(1,i)$ state and $(1,0)$ state over the $\Gamma $ centered Fermi pockets in Fig.~\ref{fig_2fold}.
-This result therefore reveals a direct mechanism for the observation of two-fold symmetry in the superconducting gap structure in transverse fields in monolayer NbSe$_2$ and monolayer TaS$_2$.
+This result therefore reveals a direct mechanism for the observation of twofold symmetry in the superconducting gap structure in transverse fields in monolayer NbSe$_2$ and monolayer TaS$_2$.